-Application : Applied Explanation on application of the practice : The Company has adopted and implemented formal, considered ar transparent procedures for the nomination and election of Directors with the NRC, which are made on personal merit and measured again objective criteria with due regard for the benefits of diversity in the boardroom.
+Application : Applied Explanation on application of the practice : The Company has adopted and implemented formal and transparent procedures for the nomination and election of Directors via the NRC, which are made on personal merit and measured against objective criteria with due regard for the benefits of diversity in the boardroom.
 The NRC assesses candidates against the skills, knowledge and experience required by the Company.
 The Company recognises the benefits of having a diverse Board.
-In line with its Board Diversity Policiselection of candidates to join the Board is in part dependent on the pool of candidates with the necessary skills, knowledge and experience.
-The NRC will review the nominees for directorship and membership of Committees by going through their profiles and interviewing the nominees, following which the NRC will submit its recommendations the Board.
-Potential candidates are required to declare a current directorships, that they are not uninvolved in any court proceedings in connect formation or management of a corporation dishonesty punishable upon conviction with to any investigation by any regulatory author Furthermore, candidates being considered independent director are required to decindependence based on the criteria set ou Malaysia. discharged bankrupts, or tion with the promotion, on involved in fraud or imprisonment, or subject rity under any legislation. for the position of an clare and confirm their AAGB's diverse Board includes and makes g skills, regional and industry experience, backg and other attributes of the Directors.
-Additional good mix of diversity in the senior managem ultimate decisions on Board appointments we the contributions the candidate could bring to round, race, ethnicity, age onally, AAGB maintains a lent of the Company.
-The ill be based on merit and The current diversity in the race and/or ethnic nationality and age of the existing Board men , , Race/Ethnicity Nationality
+In line with its Board Diversity Policy, selection of candidates to join the Board is in part dependent on the pool of candidates with the necessary skills, knowledge and experience.
+The NRC will review the nominees for directorship and membership of Committees by going through their profiles and interviewing the nominees, following which the NRC will submit its recommendations to the Board.
+Potential candidates are required to declare and confirm in writing their current directorships, that they are not undischarged bankrupts, or involved in any court proceedings in connection with the promotion, formation or management of a corporation involved in fraud or dishonesty punishable upon conviction with imprisonment, or subject to any investigation by any regulatory authority under any legislation.
+Furthermore, candidates being considered for the position of an independent director are required to declare and confirm their independence based on the criteria set out in the MMLR of Bursa Malaysia.
+Capital A's diverse Board includes and makes good use of differences in skills, regional and industry experience, background, race, ethnicity, age and other attributes of the Directors.
+Additionally, Capital A maintains a good mix of diversity in the senior management of the Company.
+The ultimate decisions on Board appointments will be based on merit and the contributions the candidate could bring to the Board.
+The current diversity in the race and/or ethnicity (cultural background) and age of the existing Board members are as follows: